Code-Institute-Submissions/Milstone-Project2/README.md

  ## Deployment
  The project is hosted on Github.

-1. AT first host a git repository on GitHub.
+1. AT first, host a git repository on GitHub.
-2. The project contains README.md,index.html, js,css files.
+2. The project contains README.md,index.html, js, CSS files.
-3. The css folder contains style.css file.
+3. The CSS folder contains a style.css file.
 4. the js folder contains index.js and map-style.js.
-5. Move to GitHub Pages section on GitHub repository settings page.
+5. Move to the GitHub Pages section on the GitHub repository settings page.
-6. On the setting page change the source to 'master branch' or any other desired branch.
+6. On the setting, page changes the source to 'master branch' or any other desired branch.
 7. The appeared link would be the project home page (index.html).
 8. My repository can be found here:
     * Repo:https://github.com/himaldew/Milstone-Project2
-9. The live site can found on: https://himaldew.github.io/Milstone-Project2/
+9. The live site can found on https://himaldew.github.io/Milstone-Project2/

  ## Credit
   * I am highly inspired by "https://jeet-khondker.github.io/covid19-live-tracker/". (major code source)